ordina-jworks/ordina-jworks.github.io/_posts/2019-02-27-vue-with-typescript.md

 {% endraw %}
 ```

-As you can see we have added a private created method since this should not be publicly available to other components.
+As you can see we have added a `private created` method since this should not be publicly available to other components.
-We call an API and map the response into our Post array.
+We call an API and map the response into our `Post` array.
 Now we need to set up our API.

 ## How we have set up a local API
-To simulate a real API call, we set up [json-server](https://github.com/typicode/json-server){:target="_blank" rel="noopener noreferrer"}, a small tool that launches a web server with a REST API that serves a json file which we call `db.json` present in our assets folder:
+To simulate a real API call, we set up [json-server](https://github.com/typicode/json-server){:target="_blank" rel="noopener noreferrer"}, a small tool that launches a web server with a REST API that serves a JSON file which we call `db.json` present in our assets folder:

 ```json
 {